small-tech/vpn/README.md

 Sample output:

 ```
- ❌ You are not connected to AzireVPN via Wireguard.
+ ❌ You are not connected to AzireVPN via WireGuard.
 ```

 What I really want to do is to write a little status bar app for it that automatically connects on untrusted networks and does so to the nearest server by default but this should tide me over till then.